yongzhiqu/FRF-Learning-with-Few-Shot-Multivariate-Regression/README.md

 ## Results are saved in dictionary that has two parts:

-{vib} which is the ground truth, has three parts [real, imaginary, frequency] {force} which is the prediction, has two parts [real, imaginary]
+{vib} which is the ground truth, has three dimensions [real, imaginary, frequency]

+{force} which is the prediction, has two dimensions [real, imaginary]

 ## Function description: